GrodMarinadIK/PP2_github/Practice3/README.md

-# Practice 3: Python Functions and OOP Fundamentals
+# Practice 3: Python Functions and Object-Oriented Programming

 The structure of a Practice3 folder